Mission: To work with community and conservation partners in the protection of the wildlife and habitats of the South Luangwa ecosystem.

 Vision: The long-term survival of wildlife and habitats in South Luangwa under the custodianship of the Zambian people.

-Since officially registering in 2003, Conservation South Luangwa (CSL) has worked in partnership with Zambiaβs Department of National Parks and Wildlife (DNPW) on the frontline of wildlife conservation and human-wildlife coexistence in the South Luangwa Valley.
-CSL works to protect the 1,400,000 hectares of largely intact wilderness in eastern Zambia that make up the South Luangwa National Park and surrounding game management areas.
+Since officially registering in 2003, Conservation South Luangwa (CSL) has partnered with Zambiaβs Department of National Parks and Wildlife (DNPW) to protect wildlife and mitigate human-wildlife conflict (HWC) in the South Luangwa Valley.
+CSL works to safeguard 1.4 million hectares of largely intact wilderness, encompassing South Luangwa National Park and its surrounding Game Management Areas.

-Detection dogs are increasingly being used to reduce wildlife trafficking by detecting wildlife contraband and tracking wildlife crime suspects.
-The CSL K9 Unit is Zambiaβs first conservation K9 Unit.
+Working dogs are increasingly being used to reduce wildlife trafficking by detecting wildlife contraband and tracking wildlife crime suspects.
+The South Luangwa K9 Unit is Zambiaβs first conservation K9 Unit.

 Snaring is wildlifeβs silent killer, claiming the lives of many animals in the Luangwa Valley each year.
-In partnership with DNPW and the Zambian Carnivore Programme, CSL tries to combat this by deploying regular anti-snaring patrols and treating snared animals.
+In partnership with DNPW and the Zambian Carnivore Programme, CSL works to combat this through deployment of regular anti-snaring patrols and treating snared animals.

 The Aerial Unit has evolved to become a significant contributor in safeguarding the South Luangwa ecosystem, detecting illegal activities such as poachersβ camps, bush fires and bushmeat drying racks.